Whiteknight/Rosella/README.md

 Rosella libraries are written in Winxed, although they should be usable by any software written in any language targetting Parrot.

+If you update the source code of your local Rosella git repo and want to build the updated version, make sure to run the clean target before recompiling to avoid strange errors caused by partial recompilation:

+    winxed setup.winxed clean build test install

 ## Using Rosella Release

 The Rosella release tarball ships with all the `.pir` files from the